 2. What all can you do using Google Nearby?

-The benefit of running a proximity campaign with Nearby is that businesses do not need an app to communicate with their users.
-In the last few months, businesses have utilized Nearby in interesting and powerful ways –
+The benefit of running a proximity marketing campaign with Google Nearby is that businesses do not need an app to communicate with their users.
+In the last few months, offline businesses have utilized Nearby in exciting and compelling ways –

-Nearby has been a powerful push to SMBs that are held back from investing in beacons due to the need for an app.
+Google Nearby has been a dominant push to SMBs that are held back from investing in beacons due to the need for an app.

-Your users should have their Bluetooth and location on.
-Also, for the first time, your users need to enable Nearby on their mobile devices.
-To enable Nearby on mobile devices, they need to follow these steps –
+Your users should have their Bluetooth and location switched on.
+Most of the latest smartphones have Nearby automatically turned on as a result of turning Bluetooth on.
+However for the older devices, Google Nearby has to be enabled for the first time.
+To allow Nearby on mobile devices, they need to follow these steps –

 1. Go to Google settings, and under the services section they will see ‘Nearby’ and ‘Nearby discoveries’.

 2. Make sure that Nearby is turned “on”.

 Once the Nearby is turned on, they will start scanning for devices around them.
 Once the mobile device is in the range of a beacon, it displays the scan results.

 6. What’s the customer experience of Google Nearby notification campaigns?

 Your users get a notification on their mobile device.
 By clicking on the notification, they are directed to a markdown card, or a linked custom URL or a form.
 We have created an Android mobile prototype for you to visualise the experience.